Executive Practice Management™: Requirements & Policies

 Lynda.com tutorials are provided to each enrolled cohort member, at no additional charge, to complete in advance of the course start date.
 Instructions for accessing the Lynda.com tutorials through the UF Webcourse will be provided to each enrolled dentist upon completion of full registration and payment.
 Dentists who complete the tutorials on MS Office, QuickBooks , and other software to be used, ultimately reduce their homework time dramatically due to the familiarity of the software through Lynda.com.
 These tutorials should be completed prior to beginning the course, or one month prior to each corresponding module.

-This course will use Google Blogs as an eCommunity platform for networking and discussions.
-Use of a Gmail account is needed to access the course’s blog forum.
+This course will use online Discussion Boards as an eCommunity platform for networking and discussions.
 Instructions for account set up are provided within the UF Webcourse.
+Discussion board postings will be submitted throughout each monthly module by cohort members.

-Reliable computer and Internet access is critical for the successful completion of this course.
-It is the student’s responsibility to ensure computers and Internet access are reliable.
-In the event of a technical issue, contact the UF Help Desk for online support.
+Reliable computer and internet access is critical for the successful completion of this course.
+It is the student’s responsibility to ensure computers and internet access are both reliable.
+In the event of a technical issue, contact Online Support at http://helpdesk.ufl.edu/ for assistance.

-This course includes a supplemental online web course and e-Community; thus, students are encouraged to log on to the Webcourse at least once daily.
-The Instructor will provide information that is disseminated via the Webcourse between meeting dates.
-In the event of a campus-wide emergency or campus-wide computer failure, you may contact the Instructor at 407-252-0471.
+This course includes an extensive online Webcourse and eCommunity; thus, students are encouraged to log on to the Webcourse at least once daily.
+Dr. Driscoll will provide information that is disseminated via the Webcourse between each module.
+In the event of a campus wide emergency or campus wide computer failure, you may contact Dr. Driscoll at 407-252-0471.

 Course Policies on Student Expectation

-Attendance and engagement in both the face-to-face monthly meetings and the online coursework is expected.
-All modules within this program tie-in to each other, therefore this program cannot be taken in an ‘a la carte’ fashion.
-Please notify the course Instructor and registrar if a potential conflict or emergency arises that may impact the attendance requirements for this course.
-Any absences will need to be made up at the next course offering and at the prevailing rate.
-Full certificates of completion nor CEU’s will be provided nor reported until full attendance and course completion is achieved.
+Virtual attendance and engagement during the monthly modules as well as the online coursework is expected.
+Modules within this program tie-in to each other, however, this program may be taken in an ‘a la carte’ fashion, with the Course Instructor’s approval.
+Please notify the Course Instructor and registrar if a potential conflict or emergency arises that may impact the online attendance requirements for this course.
+Full certificates of completion nor CEU’s will be provided nor reported until full online attendance requirements and course completion is achieved.

 Administrators may attend specified modules, with their dentist employer, for the fee of $549.00 paid one month prior to specified module (See Modules 4, 7, 8, 10 and 11.)

 The University of Florida is committed to providing reasonable accommodations for all persons with disabilities.
+This course is compliant with the standards of the Americans with Disabilities Act.
 This syllabus is available in alternate formats upon request.
 Students with disabilities who need accommodations in this course should contact the instructor at the beginning of the semester to discuss needed accommodations.

 Academic Conduct Policy: